Amid sex abuse scandal, Catholics say trust in the church is broken

 Steve Ciccocioppo, 64, a retired railroad worker, attended the service with his 84-year-old mother, Blanche, to support the church’s effort to repent.
 He went to the Cathedral School here in Harrisburg until 1969 when he graduated from eighth grade.

-“It doesn’t only occur in the Catholic Church, but we’re in the bull's-eye right now,” he said, but called the report a “black eye” on the church and the catechism of Jesus.
+“It doesn’t only occur in the Catholic Church, but we’re in the bull's-eye right now,” he said, calling the report a “black eye” on the church and the catechism of Jesus.

 Sunlight shone through massive stained-glass windows depicting Jesus’s acts and stories from the Bible while the statue of St. Patrick adorning the church's stone facade seemed as resolute as ever, but inside, the church was subsumed with grief and promises of change.